NiklasRosenstein/nr-python/README.md

   be able to detect additional Python modules or shared library dependencies that may not be automatically discovered.
-* The `collect` command needs to take package-data into account and include it in the generated bundle/
+* The `collect` command needs to take package-data into account and include it in the generated bundle.
 * The `collect` command should accept an option to include full packages and not just modules that have actually been determined to be imported.